progit/progit/en/04-git-server/01-chapter4.markdown

 Gitolite is somewhat unusual as far as "server" software goes — access is via SSH, and so every userid on the server is a potential "gitolite host".
 We will describe the simplest install method in this article; for the other methods please see the documentation.

 To begin, create a user called `git` on your server and login to this user.
-Copy your SSH public key (a file called `~/.ssh/id_rsa.pub` if you did a plain `ssh-keygen` with all the defaults) from your workstation, renaming it to `YourName.pub`.
+Copy your SSH public key (a file called `~/.ssh/id_rsa.pub` if you did a plain `ssh-keygen` with all the defaults) from your workstation, renaming it to `<yourname>.pub` (we'll use `scott.pub` in our examples).
 Then run these commands:

 	$ git clone git://github.com/sitaramc/gitolite
 	$ gitolite/install -ln
 	    # assumes $HOME/bin exists and is in your $PATH
-	$ gitolite setup -pk $HOME/YourName.pub
+	$ gitolite setup -pk $HOME/scott.pub

-	    # for example, I would run 'gitolite setup -pk $HOME/sitaram.pub'
+That last command creates new Git repository called `gitolite-admin` on the server.

 Finally, back on your workstation, run `git clone git@gitserver:gitolite-admin`.
 And you’re done!
 Gitolite has now been installed on the server, and you now have a brand new repository called `gitolite-admin` in your workstation.
 You administer your Gitolite setup by making changes to this repository and pushing.

 ### Customising the Install ###